store a 128-bit Internet Protocol version 6 (IPv6) address that does not fit the standard A record format.

 For some home automation systems, this is the network that connects everything.

-It’s an innovative, self-configuring, self-healing system of redundant, low-cost, very low-power and even battery-free nodes that enable ZigBee's unique flexibility, mobility and ease of use.
+Its an innovative, self-configuring, self-healing system of redundant, low-cost, very low-power and even battery-free nodes that enable ZigBee's unique flexibility, mobility and ease of use.

 ZigBee is available as two feature sets, ZigBee PRO and ZigBee and they define how ZigBee mesh networks operate.
 ZigBee PRO, the most widely used specification, is optimized for low power consumption and to support large networks with thousands of devices.